Big Bear City, California

-Big Bear City is an unincorporated community in San Bernardino County, California, United States along the east shore of Big Bear Lake and surrounded by the San Bernardino National Forest.
+Big Bear City is an unincorporated community and census-designated place in San Bernardino County, California, United States along the east shore of Big Bear Lake and surrounded by the San Bernardino National Forest.
 It is 27 mi northeast of the city of San Bernardino, and immediately east of the incorporated city of Big Bear Lake.
-Its population was 12,304 at the 2010 census, up from 5,779 at the 2000 census.
+Its population was 12,738 at the 2020 census, up from 12,304 at the 2010 census.
 Big Bear City is mostly residential, with smaller houses and cabins laid out in typical square block fashion.
 Big Bear is on the Pacific Crest Trail.

 Standard Air Lines of Los Angeles began a regular airline service to the community in the summer of 1929.
 Its post office was founded as Van Duesen in 1927 but changed its name to Big Bear City six months later.
 The Big Bear City Post Office opened in 1928 and still operates.

 Despite the name, Big Bear City is not an incorporated city, and should not be confused with the adjacent incorporated city of Big Bear Lake.

 Etymology

 Big Bear got its name due to the large number of grizzly bears that once roamed the area.
-Although grizzly bears went extinct in the valley at the turn of the 20th century, there are still thousands of black bears found in Big Bear Valley.
+Although grizzly bears were exterminated in the valley at the turn of the 20th century, there are still thousands of black bears found in Big Bear Valley.